Fraudulent Home Improvement Sale

 HERA Helps Family Misled by Salesman

-Many homeowners across California are being unlawfully tricked into financing solar panels for their homes by door-to-door salespersons and phone solicitors who misrepresent the terms of the sale.
+Many homeowners across California are being unlawfully tricked into leasing or financing solar panels for their homes by door-to-door salespersons and phone solicitors who misrepresent the terms of the contract.

-Recently, HERA assisted the Madrizes of Madera, California, who were misled into financing the installation of solar panel system on their roof by a salesman who knocked on their door.
-The Madrizes are monolingual Spanish-speakers and the salesperson told them in Spanish that his company could install solar panels on their roof that would save them hundreds of dollars on their energy bills.
-The salesman they would pay $118 per month for 15 years and that they would receive a 30% tax reimbursement.
-He also said the company would be responsible for the upkeep of the panels and would fix them if needed.
+Recently, HERA assisted the Gonzalezes of Orange Cove, California, who were misled into entering into an expensive lease of solar panels on their roof by a salesman who knocked on their door.
+The Gonzalezes are monolingual Spanish-speakers and the salesperson told them in Spanish that his company could install solar panels on their roof that would save them hundreds of dollars on their energy bills.
+The salesman said they would pay $96 per month for 30 years and that they would own the solar panels afterward.

-HERA also sent the financing company a letter rescinding the loan based on the salespersons's fraudulent misrepresentation and the failure to provide the Madrizes with a copy of the contract in the language in which it was negotiated, as required by Civil Code section 1632.
+HERA sent the solar panel company a letter rescinding the loan based on the salesperson's fraudulent misrepresentation and the failure to provide the Gonzalezes with a copy of the contract in the language in which it was negotiated, as required by Civil Code section 1632.
 Within one month, the solar company agreed to cancel the lease, refund the lease payments and repair damage to the Gonzalezes' roof in exchange for return of the solar panels.

 HERA has assisted other clients rescind solar panel contracts that were obtained based in misrepresentations about the terms and without providing a copy of the contract in Spanish after Spanish-language negotiations about the terms.
 If you are facing such a problem, you should contact us for assistance.